scribblemaniac/MITMsmtp/README.md

 Challenge-Response based authentication methods like CRAM-MD5, NTLM or Kerberos can't be supported as these methods require the server to know the cleartext password.

 ## Setup
-MITMsmtp requires Python3 and setuptools.
-You might want to install git as well.
+MITMsmtp requires at least Python 3.6.
+You might want to install git and setuptools as well.
 Use the following command on Debian:

 `apt install python3 python3-setuptools git`